rachithaiyappa/personalised_mass_email/README.md

 More details about the course: rachithaiyappa.github.io/teaching

-This script was used to send some personalised feedback and grades/marks to each student of the course.
+Such a script was used to send some personalised feedback and grades/marks to each student of the course.
 The idea was to automate this process instead of having to manually email each student of the class.

-This script has been tested for a gmail account (sender-side).
+The script has been tested for a gmail account (sender-side).
 Please note, for this to work, your (sender's) gmail account must allow 'Less secure apps' (https://devanswers.co/allow-less-secure-apps-access-gmail-account/).
 No changes need to be made to the receiver's account.

 An example of the excel sheet from which the data is being read from has also been attached.